 Sir Jackie Stewart

 Born in 1939, Sir Jackie found his personal voice in sport-first as an Olympic-class shot, then in motor racing, scoring his first Grand Prix victory at Monza in 1965.
-During his career, he was crowned three-time World Champion and achieved a total of 27 victories, out of 99 races.
-In 1988, with his son Paul, he formed Paul Stewart Racing, and subsequently, in 1996, he formed Stewart Grand Prix, which was later sold to the Ford Motor Company.
+During his career, he was crowned three-time World Champion and achieved 27 victories in 99 races.
+In 1988, with his son Paul, he formed Paul Stewart Racing, and in 1996, he formed Stewart Grand Prix, which was sold to Ford Motor Company.
 Sir Jackie has been involved with Rolex for 47 years, with Moet & Chandon for 46 years, and he was with Ford for 40 years.
 Hehas also been involved with many charitable endeavors.
 He was knighted in 2001.

 Freeman J. Thomas

 Freeman J. Thomas is the Design Director for Ford Motor Company's Strategic Concepts Group-California, responsible for advanced global design activities.
-A graduate of Art Center College of Design, Mr. Thomas began his career as a designer at Porsche AG in Weissach Germany where he was fortunate to be part of the 959 design team.
-His career then took him to Audi AG as a Chief Designer and to VW AG as a Chief Designer where, with J Mays he co-conspired the Volkswagen Concept 1/New Beetle in 1994 and conceptualized and designed the original Audi TT concepts in 1995.
-In 1999 Mr. Thomas joined DaimlerChrysler as VP of Advanced Design Strategy.
-In this role, he led his team in creating the “Noble American Sedan,” which became the new Chrysler 300 Sedan.
-Since joining Ford in 2005.
+A graduate of Art Center College of Design, Mr. Thomas began his career as a designer at Porsche AG in Weissach, Germany, where he was part of the 959 design team.
+He then became a Chief Designer, first at Audi AG and then at Volkswagen AG, where, with J Mays, he co-conspired the Volkswagen Concept 1/New Beetle in 1994 and conceptualized and designed the original Audi TT concepts in 1995.
+In 1999 Mr. Thomas joined DaimlerChrysler as Vice President of Advanced Design Strategy.
+In this role, he led a team in creating the Noble American Sedan, which became the new Chrysler 300 Sedan.
+He joined Ford in 2005.

 Edward T. Welburn Jr.

 Edward T. Welburn Jr. was appointed GM Vice President-Global Design in March 2005, and is responsible for the design of all GM products worldwide.
 He was previously Vice President Design of GM North America beginning in October 2003.Mr.
 Welburn began his General Motors career in 1972, working in various production and advanced car and truck design studios in the United States and in Germany.
 A native of Philadelphia, Pennsylvania, Mr. Welburn has a bachelor's degree from the College of Fine Arts at Howard University where he studied sculpture and product design.

 Stephan Winkelmann has served as President and CEO of Automobili Lamborghini SpA since January 2005, overseeing significant and rapid growth at the company.
 In 2014 Mr. Winkelmann received the highest decoration in the Order of Merit of the Italian Republic, Knight Grand Cross, which followed that of Grand Officer in 2010.
 And in 2012, in Chicago, he received the Global Leadership Award from the Italian American Chamber of Commerce.
-Mr. Winkelmann was born in Berlin in 1964 and grew up in Rome, Italy, where he studied Political Science.
-After getting his degree, he spent two years as a paratrooper in the Germany Army, taking leave as Lieutenant.
-After a brief experience at a German financial institution, he focused his professional career in the automotive industry, first at Mercedes-Benz and from 1994 at Fiat Auto, where he became CEO of Fiat Auto Austria, Switzerland and, lastly, of Fiat Auto Germany.
+Mr. Winkelmann was born in Berlin in 1964 and grew up in Rome, where he studied political science.
+After getting his degree, he spent two years as a paratrooper in the German Army, taking leave as Lieutenant.He soon focused his professional career in the automotive industry, working first at Mercedes-Benz, then at Fiat Auto, where he became CEO of Fiat Auto Austria, Switzerland, and then Fiat Auto Germany.

-Kazunori Yamauchi, a game creator in Japan, is renowned for the Gran Turismo game series that has sold over 70 million units worldwide.
-Joining Sony Music Entertainment Inc. in 1992, he was involved in the startup of the Sony Playstation.
-Transferring to Sony Computer Entertainment Inc. in 1994, he produced his first title, MotorToon Grand Prix, and, in 1997, the first of the GranTurismo series, which sold approximately 10.85 million units worldwide.
-He established Polyphony Digital Inc. in 1998, of which he is President.
+Kazunori Yamauchi, a game creator in Japan, is renowned for the GranTurismo game series that has sold over 75 million units worldwide.
+Joining Sony Music Entertainment in 1992, he was involved in the start-up of the Sony PlayStation.
+Transferring to Sony Computer Entertainment in 1994, he produced his first title, MotorToon Grand Prix, and, in 1997, the first of the GranTurismo series, which sold approximately 10.85 million units worldwide.
+Mr. Yamauchi established Polyphony Digital Inc. in 1998, and serves as its President.
 He has been a board member for the Japan Car of the Year awards since 2001.
-With racing being his recent passion, he completed this year’s ADAC Nürburgring 24-hour race in a Nissan GT-R Nismo GT3.
+With racing as his recent passion, he completed the 2014 ADAC Nurburgring 24-hour race in a Nissan GT-R Nismo GT3.

 Class Judges with 30+ Years of Experience

-Jerry Rosenstock 41
+Jerry Rosenstock 43

-Robert Kellner 39
+Robert Kellner 41

-Steve Morton 33
+Steve Morton 35

-Gordon Apker 32
+Gordon Apker 34

-William Davis 31
+William Davis 33

-Ed Gilbertson 30
+Ed Gilbertson 32

 Class Judges with 25+ Years of Experience

-Richard Adatto 27
+Richard Adatto 29

-Siegfried Linke 27
+Siegfried Linke 29

-Alan McEwan 27
+Alan McEwan 29

-Jim Hull 26
+Jim Hull 28

-Stephen Dean 25
+Stephen Dean 27

-Brian Pollock 25
+Brian Pollock 27

 Class Judges with 20+ Years of Experience

-Tom Gale 22
+Tom Gale 24

-John Clinard 20
+John Clinard 22

-David Smith 20
+David Smith l 22